99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS Systems Manager Parameter Store:
 lower cost than Secrets Manager, doesnt have automatic rotation.
 If exams asks for lower cost or app handles
 rotation use this
+incorporate Systems Manager Parameter Store value into the CloudFormation template:
+- if plaintext: SSM dynamic reference
+- if secureString: SSM-Secure dynamic reference

 AWS Nitro Enclaves:
 process sensitive data in an isolated computer environment, only authorized code can be running, fully isolated VMs.